refs/j/README.md

 3.  start journaling
 4.  when saving the file, j commits it to your configured repository (if any)

+One of the premises is that editing will only happen for the current entry, this tool will not update older entries.

 ## Features

 -   throw in some encryption to your pages